chevybowtie/NESDR-Smart-v5-APRS-iGate/docs/direwolf-setup-debian.md

 ## 4. Render Direwolf Configuration

-Either run the CLI onboarding (which can render the file automatically) or copy the template manually:
+Either run the CLI onboarding (which will render the file automatically) or invoke the setup wizard to create `~/.config/neo-rx/direwolf.conf`:

 ```
-cp docs/templates/direwolf.conf ~/.config/neo-rx/direwolf.conf
+neo-rx aprs setup
 ```

 When `neo-rx aprs setup` completes, accept the prompt to create `direwolf.conf` and the wizard will prefill your callsign, APRS-IS server, passcode, and KISS port values.
-Manually run the copy above if you prefer to edit the template yourself.
+If you prefer to edit the template manually before rendering, run the setup with `--reset` to overwrite the generated file after editing.

 Edit the file to confirm your callsign, passcode, latitude/longitude, and beacon text.
 Leave `ADEVICE stdin null` if you intend to use `rtl_fm` piping via `scripts/run_direwolf.sh`.